ichnion/website/docs/developer/errors/index.md

 If you error's message returns "*missing field ...*", it means that you must have written a wrong name for a field of one of your structure.
 In our example, we have written "*oui*" instead of *Areas_you_may_have_visited_in_the_last_two_years* into our `GeneralStructure`, but there is not such field named "*oui*" in our `.json` file.
 This is the reason why we have this error.

 :::caution
 Remember that each field of your structures must have the same name as a field in your .json file.
-Please also remember that you can't extract a field if its names is made of more than 1 word (like Postal Code in our tutorial's example).
 :::

 ## Use of undeclared crate or module